kafeindev/kafein.dev/README.md

 ## Introduction

-This is the repository for my personal website built with Next.js.
+This is the repository for my personal website.

 ## Tech Stack